Sportpaleis

-The Sportpaleis —officially AFAS Dome since September 2025 for sponsorship reasons— is an indoor arena in Antwerp, Belgium.
+The AFAS Dome (formerly Sportpaleis) is an indoor arena in Antwerp, Belgium.
 It is a multipurpose hall used for organizing concerts, sporting events, festivals, and fairs.
 The arena was built for sport, especially track cycling, but there is now little sport held there; it previously hosted the Diamond Games tennis tournament for women.

-According to Billboard Magazine, for the period 2007/8 AFAS Dome was the second most visited event hall in the world, second only to Madison Square Garden.
+According to Billboard Magazine, for the period 2007/8 Sportpaleis was the second most visited event hall in the world, second only to Madison Square Garden.
 The AFAS Dome is known for performances by both Dutch-speaking and international artists.
-It also hosts the Nekka-Nacht and Pop Poll De Luxe, organised by the magazine HUMO.